Achatinella bulimoides: Shell description

 shades.
 Other specimens are pure white.
 The aperture is white.
 The suture is scarcely if at all margined by a groove.

 The height of the shell is 21.3 mm.
 The width of the shell is 11.8 mm.

 Achatinella rosea

-Achatinella rosea Swainson, 1828 is a variety of Achatinella bulimoides.
+Achatinella rosea Swainson, 1828 is a subspecies of Achatinella bulimoides.
 Its sinistral shell is a pale, rose color, with two obsolete white bands.
 The shell has 6 1/3 whorls.
 The margin of the lip and columella are of a deeper rose-color, and the aperture white.
 It should be observed that the subsutural groove is very distinct.
 The height of the shell is 22.3 mm.
 The width of the shell is 13.5 mm.